Menu Home

 Land is the source of all material wealth.
 From it we get everything that we use or value, whether it be food, clothing, fuel, shelter, metal, or precious stones.
 We live on the land and from the land, and to the land our bodies or our ashes are committed when we die.
 The availability of land is the key to human existence, and its distribution and use are of vital importance.
-[1]
+[Land Law and Registration S Rowton Simpson 1976]

 Property real and otherwise.

-Both these attributes mean that land was useful in the way that other forms of property were not; in particular it allowed the current owner to plan for the future.
-Fortunes might be squandered, jewels could be lost, sold or stolen but land was fixed and immutable and less readily disposed of; as a result it could be used for security against loans and importantly for the future could be demised [left] to their heirs with, if necessary restrictions applied to it’s future use.
+Land , has two characteristics which most other forms of property do not have.
+It cannot be legally destroyed [any parcel of land is deemed to extend down to the centre of the earth and up into outer space] and it is of course immovable.
+Both these attributes mean that land is useful in ways that other forms of property are not; in particular it allows the current owner to plan for the future.
+Fortunes might be squandered, jewels can be lost, sold or stolen, but land is fixed , immutable and less readily disposed of.
+Anciently it’s main value was that it could be demised [left] to a person’s heirs with, if necessary restrictions applied to it’s future use.

-Land on the other hand was known as ‘Realty’ or ‘real’ property.
+As a form of property then land has unique properties and with the development of common law in the medieval period it was regarded differently to ‘Personal’ property, such as money, goods or other moveable items.
+Malefactors might steal or destroy such objects but the law agreed that [if the thief had been caught] a monetary payment of equal value would be adequate restitution for the owner’s loss.
+Land though was different , a differentiation that was reflected in the fact that it was known as ‘Realty’ or ‘real’ property.
 The word ‘real’ derives from the Latin ‘res’ or ‘thing’ and as land was immovable the law considered that the only remedy for an owner wrongly deprived of his land was the restoration of the ‘thing’, which is to say the land.
 The distinction between the types of property survives to this day in the term ‘real estate’.

 Feudalism